iobroker-community-adapters/ioBroker.squeezebox/README.md

 The name of the artist of the currently playing (or paused) song or stream.
 Can be empty.

+### squeezebox.&lt;instance&gt;.&lt;player&gt;.currentArtwork
+String (URL), read-only

+The URL to an artwork for the currently playing (or paused) song or stream.
+Should never be empty.
+If a stream is played, its artwork URL is used (see CLI "songinfo" tag "K").
+If there is no artwork URL available (e.g. for a regular MP3 from LMS), the generic "current player artwork" link is used.
+To the generic artwork link, the adapter adds a "random" number to make sure the URL changes whenever the song changes.

 ### squeezebox.&lt;instance&gt;.&lt;player&gt;.currentDuration
 Integer, read-only